EricLBuehler/mistral.rs/README.md

 An adapter model is a model with X-LoRA or LoRA.
 X-LoRA support is provided by selecting the `x-lora-*` architecture, and LoRA support by selecting the `lora-*` architecture.
 For both X-LoRA and LoRA, an ordering file (see [this section](#adapter-ordering-file) for preparing the ordering file) must be provided.
 The ordering file describes the ordering of layers and which adapters to use (and what order to use them in for X-LoRA).

-When using an adapter model with a quantized base model, if the ordering file specifies unsupported layers you will recieve an error.
+When using an adapter model with a quantized base model, if the ordering file specifies unsupported layers you will receive an error.

 **Supported X-LoRA or LoRA quantized layers**
 - model.layers.{layer_idx}.self_attn.q_proj